AlibabaCloudDocs/sls/intl.en-US/Data Transformation/Authorize a RAM user to manage a data transformation task.md

         |---------|-----------|
         |**Policy Name**|The name of the policy.|
         |**Configuration Mode**|Select **Script**.|
-        |**Policy Document**|Replace the content in the editor with the following script.
-Replace <project name\> with the name of the project in which a data transformation rule is created.
-Replace <Logstore name\> with the name of the related Logstore.
+        |**Policy Document**|The content of the policy.
+Replace the content in the editor with the following script.
+Replace `Project name` with the name of the project in which a data transformation rule is created.
+Replace `Logstore name` with the name of the related Logstore.

 **Note:** If you want to use the AccessKey pair of the current RAM user to read and write Logstore data, you must add the related policy to the following sample script.
 For more information, see [Configure an AccessKey pair for a RAM user to access a source Logstore and a destination Logstore](/intl.en-US/Data Transformation/Authorize Log Service/Configure an AccessKey pair for a RAM user to access a source Logstore and a destination
          Logstore.md).